 - Kylie Green, Global SVP Consulting, Reward Gateway

 Here are six stand-out moments that had the audience hooked:

 1. When people started imagining where their team members fell on the different Quadrant of Employee Engagement

 The audience took plenty of notes (and photos!) when Kylie Green shared about how HR Changemakers take the time to understand what employees need to thrive at work, and part of that means knowing where they all on the Employee Engagement Quadrant:

-It was great to see people taking photos, and even better when she shared insights about how companies like Flight Centre, Peoplecare, Spotify and PYBAR Mining Services have mobilised people and transformed even the strongest Detractors and Stayers into true Ambassadors.
+It was great to see people taking photos, and even better when she shared insights about how companies like Flight Centre, Peoplecare and Spotify have mobilised people and transformed even the strongest Detractors and Stayers into true Ambassadors.

 2. Merril’s very real and relatable approach to Employee Engagement